 The Torres del Paine come out from the Magellanic forests with high and impressive vertical cliffs.
 The majestic and the highest one among the three is the incredible Torre Central, situated in the middle.
 The West wall of the Torre Central is an impressive 800 meters high wall, secluded and hidden inside a wild basin surrounded by a circle of others mighty peaks.
 It considerably clashes with the iconic image of the opposite side, the East wall, celebrated and well visible from the Mirador, a panoramic point of view near the Base Camp approachable by a short walk.
 Here it's possible to take maybe the most impressive view over Torres del Paine stunning East walls, quite famous all over the world in reason of their excellence and outstanding steepness.

 Who has not admired - if not in person at least in the pictures - this masterpiece of nature?
 While rising towards the sky like three perfect granite arrows they represent one of the most spectacular mountain scenery in the world and draw irresistibly the eye of every climber.
 This vision is celebrated as well as the beauty of the surrounding landscape, shaped by the action of the ancient glaciers.
 Also renowned are the inclement weather conditions which distinguish this area.

-As told the West face does not allow to be observed so easily as the East face !
+As told, the West face does not allow to be observed so easily as the East one!
 It's a less known but stunning wall, cut by two obvious cracks-systems.

 In 1992 an italian team climbed in first ascent the right cracks-system, opening a new route named Via delle Mamme, a challenging direct line on good rock, following mainly steep and often overhanging cracks.